Singles (1992 film): Post-production

 The film was meant to be released in April 1992 but this date was pulled back.
-The soundtrack was released and this helped the movie secure a release date.
+The soundtrack was released and this helped the film secure a release date.

 Reception

-Singles holds a 79% critical approval rating on the review aggregator Rotten Tomatoes based on 52 reviews with an average rating of 6.9/10.
+Singles holds a 79% critical approval rating on the review aggregator Rotten Tomatoes based on 53 reviews with an average rating of 6.9/10.
 The site's critical consensus reads "Smart, funny, and engagingly scruffy, Singles is a clear-eyed look at modern romance that doubles as a credible grunge-era time capsule".
+Metacritic, which uses a weighted average, assigned the a score of 71 out of 100, based on 24 critics, indicating "generally favorable" reviews.

 Roger Ebert of The Chicago Sun-Times was complimentary, giving Singles three out of four stars and declaring it "not a great cutting-edge movie, and parts of it may be too whimsical and disorganized for audiences raised on cause-and-effect plots [... but] I found myself smiling a lot during the movie, sometimes with amusement, sometimes with recognition.
 It's easy to like these characters, and care about them."
 Tim Appelo wrote in Entertainment Weekly, "With [...] an ambling, naturalistic style, Crowe captures the eccentric appeal of a town where espresso carts sprout on every corner and kids in ratty flannel shirts can cut records that make them millionaires."
 Meanwhile, Seattle's The Stranger was less kind to Crowe's use of the local background, reviewing "he's relying on the general hipness of our little burg and on the star power of a few local musicians/bit actors to make a bundle of dough, and he hasn't bothered to back them up with anything worth remembering.
 Pleasant is about the only word I can think of to describe the thing."

 Crowe later said "To me the problem with Singles is the structure.
-I loved every Singles vignette, but I don’t think they hang together as they should have... you've got to make the vignettes hang together to tell a bigger story, and then you're not going to have a stop-and-start feeling.
+I loved every Singles vignette, but I don't think they hang together as they should have... you've got to make the vignettes hang together to tell a bigger story, and then you're not going to have a stop-and-start feeling.
 Singles, to me, has a little bit of that stop-and-start feel.
 Each individual part stands alone, but together they stand on rickety legs."

 Warner Bros.
 Television immediately tried to turn Singles into a television series.
-Crowe claims that Singles inspired the television series Friends.
+Crowe claimed that Singles inspired the television series Friends.

-On July 5, 2015, Derek Erdman held a public screening of the movie in the courtyard of Capitol Hill's Coryell Court Apartments—the building in which some of the main characters live.
+On July 5, 2015, Derek Erdman held a public screening of the film in the courtyard of Capitol Hill's Coryell Court Apartments—the building in which some of the main characters live.
 The event was attended by over 1,000 people.
 Despite initial concerns by the landlord, the event progressed smoothly.
 The crowd was respectful and cleaned up after themselves.
 Reports of Bridget Fonda being in attendance were false, but her aunt— Jane Fonda— was indeed there.

 The film is recognized by American Film Institute in these lists: